, ,

 The plan includes an amendment that it will not force staff or contractors to violate Title IX rules, to protect the board from being sued.

-“My goal is to protect the district and to protect the kids,” said Board President David Schroeder said.
+“My goal is to protect the district and to protect the kids,” Board President David Schroeder said.

-The other option, “A” has been in effect for eight years and allowed transgender students to use preferred pronouns and decide which bathrooms to use.
+The other option, “A,” has been in effect for eight years and allowed transgender students to use preferred pronouns and decide which bathrooms to use.

 An eighth grader, who did not identify herself, said she now goes to school online because she does not feel safe under that existing policy.